Combined analysis of eta meson hadro- and photo-production off nucleons

-We follow Refs.~\cite{NSL,NH1} for the coupling constant values at the $NNM$ vertices above, except for the coupling constant $g_{NN\eta}^{}$, which is treated as a free parameter in the present work.
+with the convention $\varepsilon_{0123}^{} = -1$ for the Levi-Civita antisymmetric tensor.
+We follow Refs.~\citenum{NSL02} and \citenum{NH04-NH05} for the coupling constant values at the $NNM$ vertices above, except for the coupling constant $g_{NN\eta}^{}$, which is treated as a free parameter in the present work.
 The coupling constants of the $RNM$ interaction Lagrangians, as well as the resonance masses $M_R$, are free parameters to be adjusted to reproduce the data.
-For the other coupling constants, following Ref.~\cite{NSL}, we use $g_{\eta\rho\rho}^{}=4.94$, $g_{\eta\omega\omega}^{}=4.84$, and $g_{\eta\pi a_0}^{}=1.81$.
+For the other coupling constants, following Ref.~\citenum{NSL02}, we use $g_{\eta\rho\rho}^{}=4.94$, $g_{\eta\omega\omega}^{}=4.84$, and $g_{\eta\pi a_0}^{}=1.81$.

-\subsection{Electromagnetic interaction Lagrangians}
+\subsection{Electromagnetic Interaction Lagrangians}

 The electromagnetic vertices are calculated from the Lagrangian densities given below.
 The electromagnetic interaction of the nucleon reads